Lhasa: Economy

 Lhasa contains several hotels.
 Lhasa Hotel is a 4-star hotel located northeast of Norbulingka in the western suburbs of the city.
 Completed in September 1985, it is the flagship of CITS's installations in Tibet.
 It accommodates about 1000 guests and visitors to Lhasa.
 There are over 450 rooms (suites) in the hotel, and all are equipped with air conditioning, mini-bar and other basic facilities.
 Some of the rooms are decorated in traditional Tibetan style.
 The hotel was operated by Holiday Inn from 1986 to 1997 and is the subject of a book, The Hotel on the Roof of the World.
 Another hotel of note is the historical Banak Shöl Hotel, located at 8 Beijing Road in the city.
 It is known for its distinctive wooden verandas.
-The Nam-tso Restaurant is located in the vicinity of the hotel and is frequented especially by Chinese tourists visiting Lhasa.

 Lhasa contains several businesses of note.
 Lhasa Carpet Factory, a factory south of Yanhe Dong Lu near the Tibet University, produces traditional Tibetan rugs that are exported worldwide.
 It is a modern factory, the largest manufacturer of rugs throughout Tibet, employing some 300 workers.
 Traditionally Tibetan women were the weavers, and men the spinners, but both work on the rugs today.

 The Lhasa Brewery Company was established in 1988 on the northern outskirts of Lhasa, south of Sera Monastery and is the highest commercial brewery in the world at 11975 ft and accounts for 85 percent of contemporary beer production in Tibet.
 The brewery, consisting of five-story buildings, cost an estimated US$20–25 million, and by 1994, production had reached 30,000 bottles per day, employing some 200 workers by this time.
 Since 2000, the Carlsberg group has increased its stronghold in the Chinese market and has become increasingly influential in the country with investment and expertise.
 Carlsberg invested in the Lhasa Brewery in recent years and has drastically improved the brewing facility and working conditions, renovating and expanding the building to what now covers 62,240 square metres (15.3 acres).